eslint/rfcs/designs/2022-languages/README.md

 ### Why allow binary files?

 I think there may be a use in validating non-text files such as images, videos, and WebAssembly files.
 I may be wrong, but by allowing languages to specify that they'd prefer to receive the file in binary, it at least opens up the possibility that people may create plugins that can validate binary files in some way.

+### How will we autofix binary files?

+At least to start, we won't allow autofix for binary files.
+While it is technically possible to overwrite particular byte offsets in the same way we do character ranges, it's difficult to know how this should work in practice without an actual use case.
+My suggestion is that we implement linting for binary files and see what people end up using it for before designing autofix for binary files.

 ### Will the JavaScript language live in the main eslint repo?